tofuutils/tenv/README.md

 asdf is generic and extensible with a plugin system, key **tenv** differences :

-- **tenv** is more specific and has features dedicated to OpenTofu, Terraform Terragrunt and Atmos, like [HCL](https://github.com/hashicorp/hcl) parsing based detection (see [Key Features](#key-features)).
+- **tenv** is more specific and has features dedicated to OpenTofu, Terraform, Terragrunt and Atmos, like [HCL](https://github.com/hashicorp/hcl) parsing based detection (see [Key Features](#key-features)).
 - **tenv** is distributed as independent binaries and does not rely on any shell or other CLI executable.